flare-foundation/attestation-client/deployment/README.md

 ./prepare-credentials.sh
 ```

-This script creates secure credential configs in the sub folder `credentials.prepared` which
+This script creates secure credential configs in the subfolder `credentials.prepared`, which
-contains sub folders that are to be mounted to specific docker containers on the deployment machine.
+contains subfolders that are to be mounted to specific docker containers on the deployment machine.

-Each sub folder (docker credentials mount) contains the following:
+Each subfolder (docker credentials mount) contains the following:
 - `credentials.json.secure` - encrypted credentials (using encryption key as defined in `credentials/configuration.json`)
 - `credentials.key` - decryption instruction
-- `templates` - sub folder with configurations as templates where credentials are indicated by stubs of the form `${credential_name}`.
+- `templates` - subfolder with configurations as templates where credentials are indicated by stubs of the form `${credential_name}`.
 Non credential parts of configs can be edited directly.

 Secure credential configs work as follows.
 A process in a docker container first identifies from  `credentials.key`, how the credentials in can be decrypted `credentials.json.secure` and then the
 credential stubs in templates are filled in.
 This is done in-memory of the process.
 The process reads configs and credentials from the rendered template
 structure in memory.

 ## Step 3 - Installation

 ### 3.1 - Copying credentials

-If the installation is done on different deployment machine then the credential generation, proceed with steps 1.1 and 1.2 (cloning the repo and building the docker image on the deployment machine.
-Copy the folder `deployment/credentials.prepared` from the secure machine to the deployment machine into
+If the installation is done on a different deployment machine than the credential generation, proceed with steps 1.1 and 1.2 (cloning the repo and building the docker image on the deployment machine).
+Copy the folder `deployment/credentials.prepared` from the secure machine to the deployment machine into the `<git-repo-root>/deployment` folder.
-`<git-repo-root>/deployment` folder.

 ### 3.2 - Installing

 Run the installation from the `deployment` folder:
 ``` bash
 ./install-dockers.sh mainnet